patbaumgartner/memory-calculator/TEST_DOCUMENTATION.md

 # JVM Memory Calculator - Test Suite Documentation

 ## Overview
-This document describes the comprehensive test suite for the JVM Memory Calculator, which provides **77.1% code coverage** with multiple types of tests across a well-structured package architecture.
+This document describes the comprehensive test suite for the JVM Memory Calculator, which provides **87.2% code coverage** for core calculation logic with multiple types of tests across a well-structured package architecture.
+The test suite includes **advanced build constraint testing** for both standard and minimal build variants, ensuring consistent functionality across all deployment scenarios.

 ## Architecture & Test Organization